Pemetrexed and cisplatin chemotherapy

-You'll be given folic acid and vitamin B12 to take before your treatment with pemetrexed begins, and throughout your chemotherapy.
-It's very important to take folic acid and B12, as they reduce the side effects of pemetrexed without reducing its effectiveness.
+You'll be given folic acid and vitamin B12 to take before your treatment with pemetrexed begins and throughout your chemotherapy.
+It's very important to take folic acid and B12, as they reduce the side effects of pemetrexed.

 Vitamin B12 is injected into a muscle one week before the first treatment and again with every third treatment with pemetrexed (roughly every nine weeks).

 You will also take steroid tablets for three days to help prevent a skin reaction.
 You will start taking these the day before you have pemetrexed.